loda-lang/loda-programs/programs/oeis/list3.md

 * [A313926](http://oeis.org/A313926) ([L25 program](A313926.asm)): Coordination sequence Gal.4.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313927](http://oeis.org/A313927) ([L27 program](A313927.asm)): Coordination sequence Gal.5.135.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313975](http://oeis.org/A313975) ([L21 program](A313975.asm)): Coordination sequence Gal.4.145.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314039](http://oeis.org/A314039) ([L24 program](A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314040](http://oeis.org/A314040) ([L26 program](A314040.asm)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L18 program](A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](http://oeis.org/A314067) ([L21 program](A314067.asm)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.